HumanSignal/awesome-data-labeling/README.md

 #### 3D

 * [KNOSSOS](https://github.com/knossos-project/knossos) - KNOSSOS is a software tool for the visualization and annotation of 3D image data and was developed for the rapid reconstruction of neural morphology and connectivity.

+* [RootPainter3D](https://github.com/Abe404/RootPainter3D) - Interactive-Machine-Learning tool that enables rapid segmentation of 3D images such as X-ray CT with corrective annotation.

 #### Lidar